JordanRL/Fermat/docs/getting-started/using-factories.md

 !!! tip "Low Cost Function Call"
     This factory method returns the provided value after only making a call to `is_object()` and a single use of `instanceof` if the provided `$value` matches the requested `$type`.

-    In general, it is written a way to build the requested `$type` in the most efficient way possible given the provided inputs.
+    In general, it is written to build the requested `$type` in the most efficient way possible given the provided inputs.

     This makes calls to this factory method very low cost from both a memory and computation perspective if you need the value to be a guaranteed instance of a particular class.